Tegryn

 Tegryn is a hilltop linear village in north Pembrokeshire, Wales, in the community and parish of Clydau and is the largest settlement in the community.

-It is at the eastern end of the Preseli Mountains, 1 mi north of Llanfyrnach.
+It is at the eastern end of the Preseli Mountains, 1 mi north of Llanfyrnach, with much of the village around 250 m above sea level.

 Description

 Tegryn is a village in the north Pembrokeshire community of Clydau and is home to the Clydau Community Centre (Canolfan Clydau), a charity.
 It was opened in November 2014 and cost £600,000.

 The village has a pub, the Butchers Arms, a post office (established in 1948), a garage and a primary school.

 Education

 In 1860 a schoolroom was built near the chapel.
 The present school in Tegryn is Ysgol Clydau Primary School.
 A 2008-9 Estyn report described the school as having a strong Welsh ethos; there were 63 pupils between 4 and 11 years old, and a third of pupils used Welsh as a main language at home.

 In 2014 there were 53 children at the school.